 The Hung and Jill Cheng Tsui Ethics Program team offers assistance to any BIDMC patient, family member, or clinical staff facing an ethical issue related to clinical care.
 Learn more about our staff below.

 Lachlan Forrow, MD

-Lachlan Forrow, MD, is Director of Ethics Programs and Director of Palliative Care Programs at Beth Israel Deaconess Medical Center, and Associate Professor of Medicine at Harvard Medical School.
+Lachlan Forrow, MD, is Director of the Cheng Tsui Ethics Program and Director of Palliative Care Programs at Beth Israel Deaconess Medical Center, and Associate Professor of Medicine at Harvard Medical School.
 He served for many years as President of the Albert Schweitzer Fellowship, and from 2010-2013 as President of the Albert Schweitzer Hospital in Lambaréné, Gabon.

 Dr. Forrow earned his AB (summa cum laude in Philosophy) from Princeton University in 1978 and his MD from Harvard Medical School (HMS) in 1983.
 He has been active for more than 30 years in the International Physicians for the Prevention of Nuclear War (IPPNW), which was honored in 1985 with the Nobel Peace Prize, including service as IPPNW's Board Chair and CEO.
 In 2007, Dr. Forrow was awarded a Lifetime Achievement Award for Community Service from Harvard Medical School.

 Dr. Forrow has lectured widely and published numerous articles and book chapters on issues in medical ethics education, palliative care, medical decision-making, and the social responsibilities of physicians.
 His work has appeared in the Journal of the American Medical Association, New England Journal of Medicine, Annals of Internal Medicine and other leading publications.